uccubecats/Constitution-and-Bylaws/Bylaws.md

 ### Part A: Establishment of standing committees

-The following permanent committees will be established with the creation of the UC CubeCats: Member Education Committee, Project Funding Committee, Ambassador Committee, Marketing Committee, Documentation Committee, Lab Management Committee.
+The following permanent committees will be established with the creation of the UC CubeCats: Member Education Committee, Project Funding Committee, Ambassador Committee, Marketing Committee, Documentation Committee, Lab Management Committee, and Research and Innovation Committee.

 ### Part B: Member Education Committee

 Goal of the committee:

-The Member Education Committee is to educate members of the UC CubeCats in order to facilitate the growth and sustainability of the club.
+The Member Education Committee is to educate members of the UC CubeCats in order to facilitate the growth and sustainability of the organization and its members.
+The position will fall under the President.

 To meet the goal of the committee, the committee shall:

 * Create and manage all educational programs
 * Schedule, assign workshop leaders, and manage all internal workshops of the UC CubeCats
+* Be responsible for managing the educational objectives of projects in the Cubesat program and the CATiSE program
+* Be the point of contact for any external education organization

 ### Part C: Project Funding Committee